kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

   }
 ```

-So if the route is falling in the 404 page but there is no '/blog' in its path, we add it.
-What may be a problem is that we are sending all 404 to a '/blog/:slug' route, which may fall again in a 404 if the path was not a real slug at all.
+So we are avoiding the 404 page prepending a _/blog_ to the route.
+But if the original path were not a real slug, it would fall again to 404.
+That is why we need to make the redirect only when the path has no _/blog_ in it; otherwise, it would start an infinite redirect loop.

-Alright, it is not necessarily a bad thing, but in a more elegant approach, we could keep an array with all the post slugs and check it for a redirect:
+Alright, this approach does not seem so elegant, right?
+Instead of it, we could keep an array with all the post slugs and check it for a redirect:

 ```javascript
   // src/main.js